Red-breasted nuthatch: Breeding

 The female lays 2–8 eggs (usually 5–6), which are white, creamy or pinkish, and covered with reddish-brown speckles.
 The eggs measure 0.6–0.7 in long by 0.4–0.5 in wide.
-Incubation is by the female and lasts 12–13 days.
+Incubation is done by the female and lasts 12–13 days.
 The young are altricial and stay in the nest for 2–3 weeks, brooded by the female but fed by both sexes.
-Normally there is only one brood per year.
+Normally, there is only one brood per year.
 Lifespan is around 6 years.

 Conservation status and threats

 Because of its large global range and its increasing population, the red-breasted nuthatch is rated as a species of Least Concern by the International Union for Conservation of Nature.
 In the Americas, it is protected by the Migratory Bird Treaty Act of 1918.